Health & Human Services Organizations

 The Family & Children’s Association serves those in need of human services in Nassau County.
 The Family Service League similarly serves Suffolk.
 Again, many smaller organizations, like the Tri-CYA do incredible work on a very local level.
 At the other end, the Health & Welfare Council of LI serves as an umbrella organization, serving individuals, myriad human service organizations and a whole bunch of folks in between.

-Many organizations are terrible at asking for money at times like this because they are worried about taking from other groups.
-PLEASE DON’T WAIT FOR A GROUP YOU VALUE TO ASK!!!
+Many organizations are terrible at asking for money because they so are so focused on giving.
+PLEASE DON’T WAIT FOR THEM TO ASK.
+SUPPORT THEM!!!

 Environmental organizations require our support.
 They also tend to be very grateful for folks who start at home by committing to be a bit greener themselves.